k86td/dotfiles/README.md

 # Usage

-This repository contains my dotfiles.
-I'm currently using stow to symlink my dotfiles to their appropriate directory.
-Currently it only contains configuration for nvim.
+This repository uses home-manager to copy the files to their appropriate location.

-To symlink the configuration to their appropriate location, run `stow <package>`, in this example `stow nvim`.